Elizabeth Holmes will start 11-year prison sentence on May 30 after losing her bid to remain free

 Published

-Disgraced Theranos CEO Elizabeth Holmes will remain free through the Memorial Day weekend before surrendering to authorities on May 30 to begin her more than 11-year prison sentence for defrauding investors in a blood-testing scam.
-U.S. District Judge Edward Davila set Holmes' revised…
+SAN FRANCISCO -- Disgraced Theranos CEO Elizabeth Holmes will remain free through the Memorial Day weekend before surrendering to authorities on May 30 to begin her more than 11-year prison sentence for defrauding investors in a blood-testing scam.
+U.S. District Judge Edward Davila set Holmes'…